Meredith Music Festival began in 1991 as an end-of-year party for about 200 people. Golden Plains came into existence in 2007.

 The festivals have been self-funded since the beginning and both have a ‘No Commercial Sponsors’ policy.
-Neither Meredith in 2020 and 2021 nor Golden Plains in 2021 and 2022 have been able to be held due to the COVID-19 pandemic.
+Neither Meredith in 2020 and 2021 nor Golden Plains in 2021 and 2022 were able to be held due to the COVID-19 pandemic.

-In 2021, the festivals were awarded grants from the state and federal governments.
+In 2021, the festivals were awarded COVID-related grants from the state and federal governments.

 In January 2021, Meredith received a Creative Victoria grant from the Victorian Music Industry Recovery Program, to support workers to remain engaged via a number of professional development and training activities.